Cloth Dolls Antique to Vintage

 Etta Incorporated 1927-1930 NYC, USA, was an all women owned and founded by Miss Etta Kidd company that dressed handmade cloth art dolls; pressed faces with real eyelashes, bright blue painted eyes and long legs boudoir dolls, baby, toddlers to adult cloth dolls are unmarked came with an Etta label or tag.

-Additional Cloth Dolls not shown, Company Information
+Additional Cloth Dolls not shown, listed alphabetically

 Arnold Print Works Incorporated 1876-1925+ North Adams, Mass.
 USA, colorful printed lithograph cloth dolls patterns to be cut, stuffed and sewn by the home sewer, ca. 1893 Our Soldier Boys cloth printed doll designed by Celia M. Smith, 1892 Palmer Cox Brownies.